Manas-E/Todo-webapp/README.md

 # Todo-webapp
-This is a basic todolist webapp.
-In which we can add and delete task.
+This is a Full Stack todolist webapp that lets you add and delete task.

 ## Main Files